-Robert Kaplan is a litigation partner based in the firm’s Washington, D.C. office.
-He has significant experience with a broad range of securities-related enforcement and compliance issues, including those involving requirements affecting SEC-registered investment advisors affiliated with hedge funds, private equity funds, investment companies, mutual funds and separately managed accounts.
-Mr. Kaplan routinely represents these clients in matters before the SEC, state attorneys general, and FINRA.
+Robert Kaplan is a litigation partner and a member of the firm’s White Collar & Regulatory Defense Group based in the firm’s Washington, D.C. office.
+He has significant experience with a broad range of securities-related enforcement and compliance issues, including those involving requirements affecting SEC-registered investment advisers affiliated with hedge funds, private equity funds, investment companies, mutual funds and separately managed accounts.
+Mr. Kaplan routinely represents these clients in matters before the SEC, state attorneys general and FINRA.
+He is recommended by Chambers USA (2023), where clients have noted that he is “a terrific lawyer” who is “very collaborative and thoughtful” with “excellent judgment.”
 In 2017, Securities Docket recognized him as one of the “best and brightest in securities enforcement defense.”

 Prior to joining the SEC, Mr. Kaplan was a litigation associate in the New York office of a Philadelphia firm, where he worked on a variety of securities litigation and enforcement matters.